Puerto Rico's PREPA again extends creditor agreements

-SAN JUAN (Reuters) - Puerto Rico’s debt-laden power utility, PREPA, has extended forbearance agreements with bondholders and lenders that will allow it to keep negotiating a restructuring deal with other creditors, it said on Thursday.
+SAN JUAN, Oct 22 (Reuters) - Puerto Rico’s debt-laden power utility, PREPA, has extended forbearance agreements with bondholders and lenders that will allow it to keep negotiating a restructuring deal with other creditors, it said on Thursday.

 PREPA, facing more than $8 billion in debt, said in a statement that it had extended through Oct.
 30 an agreement that was to expire Thursday night, preventing creditors from calling a default and suing the agency as restructuring negotiations go on.